How To Determine If A Compound Is Ionic Or Molecular

 Hybrid Compounds

 The distinction between ionic and molecular compounds is not always clear-cut.
 Some compounds exhibit characteristics of both ionic and molecular compounds.
 These "hybrid" compounds may contain both ionic and covalent bonds, or they may have properties that are intermediate between those of typical ionic and molecular compounds.
-For example, some organic salts contain both ionic bonds between the organic cation and anion, as well as covalent bonds within the organic ions themselves.
+As an example, some organic salts contain both ionic bonds between the organic cation and anion, as well as covalent bonds within the organic ions themselves.

 Nanomaterials